FrontenderMagazine/sasstraction/eng.md

         to {
             property: value;
         }
     }

-I’m not sure that there’s any better way to provide powerful animations in CSS, but this feature does sacrifice modularity …and I believe that has a knock- on effect for learnability and[readability][15].
+I’m not sure that there’s any better way to provide powerful animations in CSS, but this feature does sacrifice modularity …and I believe that has a knock-on effect for learnability and[readability][15].

 So CSS variables (or custom properties) aren’t the first crack in the wall of the design principles behind CSS.
-To mix my metaphors, the slippery slope began with @keyframes (and maybe @font-face too
+To mix my metaphors, the slippery slope began with @keyframes (and maybe @font-face too).
-).

 But there’s no denying that having variables/constants in CSS provide a lot of power.
 There’s plenty of programming ideas (like loops and functions) that would provide lots of power to CSS.
 I still don’t think it’s a good idea to mix up the declarative and the programmatic.
 That way lies XSLT—a strange hybrid beast that’s sort of a markup language and sort of a programming language.

 I feel very strongly that HTML and CSS should remain learnable languages.
-I don ’t just mean for professionals.
-I believe it’s really important that*anybody* should be able to write and style a web page.
+I don’t just mean for professionals.
+I believe it’s really important that *anybody* should be able to write and style a web page.

 Now does that mean that CSS must therefore remain hobbled?
 No, I don’t think so.
 Thanks to preprocessors like Sass, we can have our cake and eat it too.
 As